FRISM: Fine-Grained Reasoning Injection via Subspace-Level Model Merging for Vision-Language Models: Method

 for models with $L$ layers.
 Note that during the merging procedure, only the LLM part of VLMs is applied for merging, while the vision-related layers (e.g., visual tower and visual projection layers) remain fixed.

 \textbf{Motivation.} We hypothesize that reasoning capabilities and visual representations reside in distinct subspaces within the parameter space.
 Consequently, a coarse-grained, layer-wise merging coefficient may be insufficient to disentangle these capabilities.
 To validate this hypothesis, we analyze the impact of merging different subspaces of the LRM task vector.
 Specifically, we decompose the task vector of {DeepSeek-R1-Distill-Qwen-7B}, via SVD and inject specific rank subspaces into the VLM, {Qwen2.5-VL-Instruct}, with varying scaling coefficients.
 We observe that (1) different subspaces achieve peak performance at distinctly different scaling coefficients; (2) standard layer-wise merging results in suboptimal performance.
-These observations suggest that reasoning capabilities are encoded in specific subspaces.
+These observations suggest that subspace-level modulation is a useful granularity for reasoning injection.
 Therefore, to achieve maximum reasoning capabilities with minimal vision loss, it is essential to shift from coarse-grained layer-level merging to a fine-grained {subspace-level merging} paradigm.
 The detailed configuration of Fig.~\ref{fig:moti_deepseek} is shown in Appendix~\ref{app:config:fig3}.
 Additional results demonstrating our findings can be found in Appendix~\ref{app:add_results_moti}.